-- (i) Installation of Induction Lights/ LED Lights at various locations resulting in saving of energy. - (ii) The Company has substituted the use of furnace oil with LPG in the zinc melting furnace of galvanizing plant at our two Unit.
-LPG is a more sustainable fuel than furnace oil and minimizes environmental pollution and also leads to more efficiency. - (iii) Replacement of old motors with energy efficient motors.
+- (i) The Company has substituted the use of furnace oil with LPG in the zinc melting furnace of galvanizing plant at all the three Units.
+LPG is a more sustainable fuel than furnace oil and minimizes environmental pollution and also leads to more efficiency. - (ii) Company is in the process of installing solar panel upto 500 KVA capacity in its Unit-III and 300KVA Capacity in its Unit-II, which will reduce the electricity consumption significantly.